 In K and 1, there is daily shared writing.
 For these lessons, you are the scribe and you are writing on the board or large chart paper, with the students verbally participating in the writing process.
 There is an independent practice part of each writing lesson where the kids either draw or write 1-2 sentences.
 They are not responsible for doing ALL the writing found in that shared writing lesson on their own.
 This is very different from process writing, obviously, so check out the Process Writing Handbook that comes with BA for that kind of practice.

-A Note About National Edition
+A Note About National Edition and the 2021 Edition

 The writing component of the program was changed when the National Edition was developed.
 There are writing tasks related to analyzing a text type during week 1, analyzing a model writing sample in week 2, and then student writing in week 3.
 There is also performance task practice included.
 Some weeks will have the same pattern as I outlined above.
 In the student consumable text, there will always be a student writing prompt on the BuildReflectWrite page that you can use to guide students through the 4-step process described above.